peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## DSYNC Scheme Registration

-Per {{!RFC8552}}, IANA is requested to create a new registry on the "Domain Name System (DNS) Parameters" IANA web page as follows:
+IANA has created and will maintain the following new registry in the "Domain Name System (DNS) Parameters" registry group:

 Name
 : DSYNC: Location of Synchronization Endpoints